DMT is a naturally occurring hallucinogen substance that has been used to simulate spiritual or transcendent experiences around the world.

 DMT Origin and History

 Starting in about the 1930s, DMT began being synthesized in the lab.
 However, since then and even to today, there has been no approved medical use of the substance.
-As a result, the US Drug Enforcement Agency has listed DMT as a Schedule I controlled substance.
+As a result, the US Drug Enforcement Administration (DEA) has listed DMT as a Schedule I controlled substance.
 It can be used for research but is otherwise illegal for personal use.

 Nevertheless, it continues to be a mildly popular hallucinogen for spiritual use or as a “club” drug.

-DMT as a Drug of Abuse
+DMT as a Psychedelic Drug

 DMT is most often used to induce visions and create psychedelic “trips” for either recreational or spiritual purposes.
 The drug has been nicknamed by many as being the “god” drug, because people who have used it describe a feeling of connectedness to the universe, as well as an experience that can resemble a near-death experience.